 CONAN: In the Paralympics Games which immediately follow the Olympic Games.

 RUTHIE: That's right, that's right.
 I think just after that last part of August.
 And Jade is a part of an organization that supports families whose children have upper limb differences and birth defects.
 And that group is called Hands to Love.
 And Hands to Love will be hosting fundraisers for Jade and her family to support them in going as group to (technical difficulty).

 CONAN: Well, we wish both her and Ryan Lochte great success in London.
 Thanks very much for the phone call.

 CONAN: And, Lauryn Williams, good luck to you as well.
 When are you going to find out if you're going to run or not?

 WILLIAMS: We don't find out until like probably two or three days before, but I'm really optimistic that I will be one of the members that will get to run.

 CONAN: Well, congratulations if you do, and you'll be part of the team even if you don't.

 WILLIAMS: Exactly.
 I'm really looking forward to playing a supporting role.
 And as long as we get that gold medal, I'm going to be proud no matter what.

 CONAN: Lauryn Williams joined us from Birmingham, England where she will be competing in the relay pool.
 She won the silver medal for the 100 meter dash in 2004 and was the fastest woman in the world in 2005.
 Tomorrow, Elton John on AIDS, loss and his new book "Love is the Cure."
 Join us for that.
 It's the TALK OF THE NATION from NPR News.
 I'm Neal Conan in Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.